parasingh27/Data-Analyst-Portfolio/Pandas-Projects/README.md

-# Excel Projects
+# Pandas Projects
-This folder contains standalone **Excel Projects** that I created to analyze and visualize data.
-Each report showcases my ability to leverage Pivot Tables, Charts, and Data Analysis techniques to transform raw data into meaningful insights.

-These reports demonstrate skills in:
-- Data Cleaning & Transformation using Power Query.
-- Pivot Tables & Charts for summarizing and visualizing trends.
-- Custom Calculations using formulas and calculated fields.
-- Interactive Dashboards for exploring key business metrics.
+This folder contains standalone **Pandas projects** that showcase my ability to clean, analyze, and manipulate data using Python.
+Each project demonstrates my proficiency in working with structured datasets, performing exploratory data analysis (EDA), and deriving meaningful insights using Pandas.

 ## Projects

-1. **Adidas Sales Analysis**:
-   - **Description**: This Excel project provides an in-depth analysis of Adidas' sales performance, focusing on revenue trends, product popularity, customer preferences, and category-wise sales distribution.
-Using Pivot Tables, Charts, and Data Analysis techniques
-   - **Target Audience**: Designed for business analysts, sales managers, and executives to track sales performance, identify best-selling products, and optimize marketing.
+1. **Airbnb Data Analysis**
+   - **Description**: This project analyzes Airbnb listings data to uncover pricing trends, neighborhood popularity, and property characteristics.
+It also includes automation to handle multiple city datasets efficiently.
+   - **Target Audience**: The analysis is useful for travelers, Airbnb hosts, and real estate investors looking to understand market trends.
-   - **Tools**: Excel (Power Query - Power Pivot)
+   - **Tools**: Python, Pandas, Matplotlib
-   - **Folder**: `Adidas-Sales-Analysis/`
+   - **Folder**: `AirBnN-Analysis/`

-2. **IMDb Movies Analysis**:
+2. **Ecommerce-Sales-Analysis**
-   - **Description**: This project provides a comprehensive analysis of the movie industry, focusing on **profitability, ROI, audience engagement, and rating trends**.
-The analysis uncovers insights into the **top 10 most profitable countries, the best-performing genres by ROI, and the financial impact of different movie languages**.
-Additionally, it explores whether **Facebook likes and IMDb ratings influence profitability** and conducts an in-depth **ratings analysis**.
+   - **Description**: This project explores a sales dataset to identify top-selling products, seasonal trends, and revenue distribution across different regions.
-   - **Target Audience**: Designed for **movie producers, investors, analysts, and marketers** looking to understand key factors affecting movie profitability and audience reception.
+   - **Target Audience**: Business analysts, sales managers, and marketers aiming to optimize sales strategies and inventory management.
-   - **Tools**: Excel (Pivot Tables - Data Visualization)
+   - **Tools**: Python, Pandas, Matplotlib, Seaborn
-   - **Folder**: `IMDb-Movies-Analysis/`
+   - **Folder**: `Sales-Data-Analysis/`

 ## How to Use This Folder
 - Each project folder contains:
   - A `README.md` with detailed project information.
-  - Excel Files (`.xlsx`).
+  - Jupyter notebooks (`.ipynb`) containing the analysis code.
-  - Datasets are included in the Excel File.
+  - Datasets used for the analysis (if publicly available).

 ## Skills Demonstrated
-- **Excel**: Pivot Tables, Charts, and Data Analysis for business reporting.
+- **Pandas**: Data cleaning, transformation, and manipulation.
-- **Data Analysis**: Identifying trends, patterns, and actionable insights.
+- **Exploratory Data Analysis (EDA)**: Identifying trends, correlations, and insights.
+- **Data Visualization**: Creating meaningful charts and graphs using Matplotlib and Seaborn.
-- **Business Intelligence**: Translating data into business recommendations.
+- **Business Intelligence**: Extracting actionable insights to support decision-making.

+---

+**Happy Coding!** 🚀📊